PEAK-Legacy/Trellis/README.txt

 If your rules only set cell values or modify trellis-managed data structures, you don't need to worry about undo logging, as it's taken care of for you.

-However, if you implement any other kind of side-effects in a rule (such as updating a mutable data structure that's not trellis-managed), you **must** record undo actions to allow the trellis to roll back your rule's action(s), in the event that it must be recalculated due to an order inconsistency, or if an error occurs during recalculation.
+However, if you implement any other kind of side-effects in a maintenance rule (such as updating a mutable data structure that's not trellis-managed), you **must** record undo actions to allow the trellis to roll back your rule's action(s), in the event that it must be recalculated due to an order inconsistency, or if an error occurs during recalculation.
 If you don't do this, you risk corrupting your program's state.
 This is especially important if you are creating a new trellis-managed data structure type.

 In general, it's best to keep side-effects in rules to a minimum, and use only cells and other trellis-managed data structures.
-And of course, any side effects that can't easily be undone should be placed in an @observer, which is guaranteed to run no more than once per overall recalculation of the trellis.
+And of course, any side effects that can't easily be undone should be placed in a @perform rule, which is guaranteed to run no more than once per overall recalculation of the trellis.

-However, if you are creating your own trellis-managed data structure type, you will need to use the ``trellis.on_undo()`` API to register undo callbacks, to protect your data structure's integrity.
+However, if you are creating your own trellis-managed data structure type, you may need to use the ``trellis.on_undo()`` API to register undo callbacks, to protect your data structure's integrity.
 See the section below on `Creating Your Own Data Structures`_ for more details on how this works.